upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

    ```html
        <table role="presentation">
    ```
-3. **Use blockquote tags to indicate that their content is a quotations.**
+3. **Use blockquote tags to indicate that your content is a quotation.**
    **Do not use blockquote as a shortcut to indent ordinary text.**
    Here's the CSS for indented text that matches the look of a blockquote:
    ```html